"Mortality of Dreams"

 Filming in the jungle of Peru for 10 years

-In the middle of nowhere Peru, Dr. Luis Vasquez asks the question, can dreams live on after death, while attempting to leave his legacy.
-Filmed over 10 years, the feature documentary "Mortality of Dreams" follows the construction of the first "green" hospital in Peru - a state of the art, international volunteer-run hospital, which will provide healthcare for all.
+In his mother's home village, 600 miles from Lima, Dr. Luis Vasquez attempts to leave his legacy.
+For 10 years, “Mortality of Dreams” follows the construction of a sustainably designed, state of the art, and international volunteer-run hospital, which will provide healthcare for all.